 If you are replacing damaged skirting boards, you can take a piece of the original skirting to a carpentry workshop where they will copy the profile for you and make skirting to exactly match what is being replaced.
-This however can be costly as there will be a set up charge, and also take time.
+This, however, can be costly as there will be a setup charge, and this process will also take time.
 If you are an experienced DIYer with a full set of router bits, you can router and fashion your own skirting.
-A better option maybe to try to find a style of skirting that if not exactly, almost matches what you have.
+A better option may be to try to find a style of skirting that if not exactly, almost matches what you have.
 If you are replacing skirting in the whole room you do of course have the option to choose any skirting design you like.

 Here are some tips for making a perfect job of skirting in your room.
 Like all DIY jobs, it will take time to get it right but the result will be worth taking your time over.

 Get the right height of skirting boards for the room - tall rooms have deep skirting; shallower rooms have shallower skirting.
-In a tall room if shallow skirting is used, it will make the proportions of the room look all wrong, especially if used in conjunction with dado, picture rails and cornicing.
+In a tall room, if shallow skirting is used, it will make the proportions of the room look all wrong, especially if used in conjunction with dado, picture rail mouldins and cornicing.
 As a very rough guide, the top of the skirting to the dado will be approximately 2-3 times the depth of the skirting.

 Buy mixed lengths of skirting board to suit different wall lengths so that you do not end up with too much wastage.

-When joining pieces of skirting together in the corner of a room, corners can be mitred so that the two pieces join at an equal angle of around 45 degrees.
-This is quite fiddly to achieve as corners in the rooms of period houses do not tend to be exactly 90 degrees.
-As a result there is usually a requirement to fill any gaps and it may be difficult to achieve a neat result.
+It's fairly simple to fit skirting boards.
+Measure the side of the room you are going to be starting off with - we suggest starting with a short run to get your head around the job.
+Cut the skirting to the correct length for this run.
+Put against the wall to double check it has been cut to the correct length.
+If it's joining architrave the cut needs to be at 90 degrees.
+If it's joining another piece of skirting on a corner the cut should be at 45 degrees (the 45-degree cut is different depending on whether it's an internal or external angle).
+This is a mitred corner.
+This is so that the two pieces join at an equal angle of around 45 degrees.
+This can be quite fiddly to achieve as corners in the rooms of period houses do not tend to be exactly 90 degrees.
+As a result, there is usually a requirement to fill any gaps and it may be difficult to achieve a neat result.
 As an alternative which you may find easier to work with, one piece is cut at 90 degrees and the other one is joined into it having been cut to the profile with a coping saw.